kshavp/ecotrac/README.md

-SUSTAINABLE LIVING TRACKER 🌲
+EcoTrac🌲

-Welcome to the Sustainable Living Tracker!
-This Web application aims to assist users in monitoring and improving their sustainability practices in various aspects of daily life.
-By providing insights, tips, and tracking capabilities, this tool empowers individuals to make more environmentally conscious choices and reduce their Carbon footprint.🌍
+Welcome to the EcoTrac🌲This Web application aims to assist users in monitoring and improving their sustainability practices in various aspects of daily life.
+By providing insights, tips, and tracking capabilities, this tool empowers individuals to make more environmentally conscious choices and reduce their Carbon footprint🌍

-## Problem Statements
+#Problem Statements
 Develop a web or mobile application that educates beginners on sustainable living practices and tracks their progress in adopting eco-friendly habits.
-This application include features such as Carbon Footprints calculations , tips for reducing  waste, and challenges to encourage sustainable behaviours.
+This application include features such as Carbon Footprints calculations, tips for reducing carbon emission and challenges to encourage sustainable behaviours.

-## Key Features
+# Key Features
 🌍Tracking: Users can track their activities related to energy consumption, water usage, waste generation, transportation, and more.

 🌍Analysis: This application provides analysis and visualization of users' sustainability data, allowing them to identify patterns and areas for improvement.